nimblehq/android-templates/docs/Home.md

 Please note that the above examples are not definitive as new and existing libraries keep on emerging and evolving.

+How do we vote on an issue? 🗳

+- If we agree with the RFC, we must react with 👍.
+- If we disagree with the RFC, we must react with 👎 and leave a comment explaining why.
+- It is the responsibility of the RFC creator to label their proposed change as **essential** or **optional**.

 Still unsure where your future contribution belongs?
 Let's discuss! 🚀